mauricewells/docs/start/what-is-ixo.md

 **ixo Protocol networks** are blockchain-based webs of trust through which to deliver, verify and invest in impacts.
 This is foundational digital infrastructure for the impact economy.

-**Users create verifiable claims** to capture a temper-proof digital record of the state of the world \(about any imaginable subject\).
-Claims are evaluated by independent trusted verification services \(which ixo calls **Proofing Oracles**\).
+**Users create verifiable claims** to capture a tamper-proof digital record of the state of the world \(about any imaginable subject\).
+Claims are evaluated by independent trusted verification services \(which ixo describes as **Proofing Oracles**\).

 **Verified claims** with their crypto-economic proofs and data assets are tokenised.
 For instance a Carbon Emission Reduction claim can produce a verified, information-rich Carbon Credit token.

 **Tokenised Impact** makes the results of development processes more precisely measurable and valuable.
-Tokens can be traded and used in decentralised development finance mechanisms, such as Alpha Bonds.
+Tokens can be traded and used in decentralised development finance mechanisms, such as AlphaBonds.

 #### **ixo is a technology for all people**.